Recent Acquisition by AFA of “A very tired child, 2023”

 Sara Ahmed invokes queer phenomenology when discussing the "labor of philosophy," noting the fantasy of "paperless philosophy" as essential not only to the gendered nature of philosophy but also to challenging the disappearance of political economy and the labor underlying philosophical work, including domestic labor.
 Ahmed's phenomenological approach directs attention to the labor and craft of care, which counters and challenges societal norms like compulsory heterosexuality—a dominant social order obsessed with straight reproductive lineages.

 Within domestic environments, signs of heterosexual reproductive lineages abound—happy family photographs, heirlooms, and wedding gifts serve as evidence.
 The house itself, a private dwelling, is passed down through generations.
 Ahmed contemplates how queer desire acts by bringing other objects closer, objects that might not be allowed near within straight ways of orienting the body.
-I believe that firsthand experiences and knowledge can be reoriented, engaged, and unalienated through personal labors of queer desire—simple acts of caring for those who do not fit within conventional straight lineages.
+I believe that firsthand experiences and knowledge can be reoriented, engaged, and unalienated through personal labors of queer desire—simple acts of caring for those who do not fit within conventional straight lineages, in other words by abolishing and expanding the notion of family.

 Refusal